PdF:RJ2MP_KCx2 Compulsory reading 2 - Course Information

 - Lower Secondary School Teacher Training in Russian Language and Literature (programme PdF, B-TV)

 - Course objectives

-- On the base of self-reading students familiarize oneself the main works of Russian literature in the first half of the 20th century, with a particular focus on evaluating of the cultural values after the year 1985.
+- On the base of self-reading students familiarize oneself the main works of Russian literature in the second half of the 20th century, with a particular focus on evaluating of the cultural values after the year 1985.

 - HRALA, Milan.
 Ruská moderní literatura 1890-2000.
 Vyd.
 1. Praha: Karolinum, 2007.
 767 s.
 ISBN 9788024612010. info